StarDust130/File-Sharing/README.md

 ## Usage 📁
 - Upload Files:

   - Drag-and-drop or click to upload. 🚀📂
 - Generate Link:

   - Get a link or send an email invite. 📧🔗✉️
+  - Share on Social Media:

+    - Share your file link on all social media platforms! 🌐📤
+    - Add Password Protection:

+      - Optionally, add a password to secure your file link. 🔐🔗
 - Access Shared Files:

   - Recipients can download files using the link. 📥💾

+## File Info 📄

+- View information about all your files. 📑📂
+- Delete or manage your shared files. 🗑️📁